camunda/camunda-docs/docs/product-manuals/zeebe/zeebe-overview.md

 With Zeebe you can:

-- Define processes graphically in [BPMN 2.0](reference/bpmn-workflows/bpmn-coverage.md)
+- Define processes graphically in [BPMN 2.0](reference/bpmn-processes/bpmn-coverage.md)
 - Choose any [gRPC](reference/grpc.md)-supported programming language to implement your workers
 - Build processes that react to events from Apache Kafka and other messaging platforms
 - Use as part of a SaaS offering with Camunda Cloud or deploy with Docker and Kubernetes (in the cloud or on-premises) with Camunda Cloud Self-Managed.
 - Scale horizontally to handle very high throughput
-- Rely on fault tolerance and high availability for your workflows
+- Rely on fault tolerance and high availability for your processes
-- Export workflow data for monitoring and analysis (currently only available through the [Elasticsearch exporter](https://github.com/zeebe-io/zeebe/tree/develop/exporters/elasticsearch-exporter) added in Camunda Cloud Self-Managed)
+- Export processes data for monitoring and analysis (currently only available through the [Elasticsearch exporter](https://github.com/zeebe-io/zeebe/tree/develop/exporters/elasticsearch-exporter) added in Camunda Cloud Self-Managed)
 - Engage with an active community

 For documentation on deploying Zeebe as part of Camunda Cloud Self-Managed, please refer to the [deployment guide](deployment-guide/index).